Best Pass for London: Guide to Choosing (2026)

 - Day 3: Modern buildings, views from above, exploration

-- Morning: Hop-on Hop-off bus for a tour of the city with a different awareness (free, already counted, valid for two days)
+- Morning (Downtown Area): Hop-on Hop-off Bus for a tour of the city with a different perspective (free, already included, valid for two days)

 Cost London Pass Plus 3 days (list): £214.

-As you can see, the itinerary pays for itself almost entirely already with the list price.
+As you can see, the itinerary almost pays for itself with the list price alone.

-But the real benefit is that, thanks to online discounts and promo codes (which you've seen in this guide), the actual price of the pass drops to about £170.
+But the real advantage is that, thanks to online discounts and promo codes (which you've seen in this guide), the actual price of the pass drops to around £170.

-That means your net and guaranteed savings is about £48 per person (about €55)!
+This means that your net, guaranteed savings are approximately £48 per person (about €55)!
 And that's not counting all the other attractions you can add to your itinerary for free.

 As you can see, already with an itinerary that includes only 7 attractions you have paid off the pass and started saving significantly.